-Not surprisingly, the history of the Lighting of the National Christmas Tree is intertwined with the history of America for the last 94 years.
+Not surprisingly, the history of the Lighting of the National Christmas Tree is intertwined with the history of America for the last 100 years.
 Through peace and war, Americans have celebrated the season in this holiday event.
+Once you have seen the Christmas trees on the Ellipse, you might visit more Christmas lights displays around the DC metro area.

 Grace Coolidge and the First National Christmas Tree